The Role of the Board

 The Internet Association of Australia Inc (IAA) is a member-based association representing the Internet community.
 Founded in 1995, as the Western Australian Internet Association (WAIA), the Association changed its name in early 2016 to better reflect the membership base.

-IAA provides a range of services and resources for members, and supports the development of the Internet industry both within Australia and internationally.
+IAA provides a range of services and resources for members and supports the development of the Internet industry both within Australia and internationally.
 Providing technical services as well as social and professional development events, the IAA aims to provide services and resources that our members need.
 IX Australia is a service provided by the IAA to Corporate members.
-It is the longest running and lowest cost Internet Exchange in Australia.
+It is the longest running and most cost-effective Internet Exchange in Australia.

-IAA is an association incorporated in Western Australia, and is subject to the Associations Incorporation Act 2015 (WA).
+IAA is an association incorporated in Western Australia and is subject to the Associations Incorporation Act 2015 (WA).
 IAA operates under the governance of the Association Rules that are voted on by members.
-The rules are available at www.internet.asn.au/membership/resources/

 The Role of the Board

 Current office bearing roles within the Board are that of Chair and Secretary.
 The entire Board are involved in financial matters.
 The additional responsibilities of these roles are outlined in Division 2 of the Association Rules.
-Members of the Board are volunteers; these positions are unpaid roles.
+Members of the Board are volunteers; these positions are unpaid roles, however reasonable expenses, approved by the Board, may be paid.

 The IAA Board is made up of eight members, consisting of three representatives from the Professional Members, and five representatives from the Corporate Members.
 The nomination and elections process takes place at each Annual General Meeting, and terms are offset to maintain continuity on the Board.
-Board members serve for a two-year term.
-Casual vacancies may be filled by invitation from the Board, and are automatically up for reelection at the following general meeting.
+Board members serve for a three-year term.
+Casual vacancies may be filled by invitation from the Board and are automatically up for re–election at the following annual general meeting.

 Responsibilities of the Board